xrdocs-staging/design/_blogs/2025-01-01-agile-services-networking-metro-1_0-hld-convert.md

 such as NETCONF/YANG or a vendor-specific CLI using Network Element Drivers (NED).

-In the  Converged SDN Transport design, NSO is used for Services Management, Service Provisioning, and Service Orchestration.
+In the  Agile Metro design, NSO is used for Services Management, Service Provisioning, and Service Orchestration.
 Example or Core NSO Function Packs are used for end-to-end provisioning of CST services.